elixit/quiz-hw/README.md

 - style.css

 ## Project function
 - the goal of this project is to implement a start button which triggers a timer.
 Once the timer starts, the user will be prompted two questions.
 If they miss a question, the correct answer will be displayed below.
 If they finish the quiz or lose, the bottom half of the page will display their score.
+Each time a user misses a question, the timer will deduct seconds.

 ## Sources used